 Over the years, I've learned that falling in love with yourself is first priority.
 Don’t wage war with yourself, instead embrace the beauty you’ve been blessed with.
 Each and every day remind yourself that you’re lovable and worthy of pure and passionate and everlasting love.
 You just haven't found that special someone that's able to handle all your worth.
 He'll come, and when he does, the wait will be completely worth all the heartache, self-doubt and worry.
 Every ounce of pain you felt, will vanish when you finally find him.
 Just don't give up so easily.
 Don't ever give up on yourself.
 You are priority.
 You are worthy.
 You are everything.
 And most importantly, you are lovable.

 Olivia Howe.
 25 years old.
 Author, Blogger, and Reviewer.
 3 cats.
 1 dog.
 TV Show fanatic.
-Lover of all things makeup, animals, books, The Bachelor, blogging, sloths and salads.
+Lover of all things makeup, animals, books, The Bachelor, blogging, sloths, lifting at the gym and salads.